WICG/shared-storage/README.md

 ### Cross-site reach measurement

-Measuring the number of users that have seen an ad from a given campaign.
+Measuring the number of users that have seen an ad.

 In the ad’s iframe: